rsvim/rfc/3-EventLoop.md

 The event loop is simply a global instance of data structure that contains everything inside the editor:

-- UI widget tree (that contains the Vim windows, cursor, statusline, etc) and canvas.
+- UI widget tree (contains windows, cursor, statusline, etc) and canvas.
-- The Vim buffers.
+- Buffers.
 - Editing mode.
 - And more: javascript runtime, loaded scripts/plugins, etc.